dd-sword2¶

 If the bag to be uploaded is larger than 1G it is recommended to use a continued deposit.
 The client must split the ZIP file into chunks and

-for all chunks except the last.
+send these in separate requests with the In-Progress header set to true for all chunks except the last.
 The names of the chunk files must be: the name of

-the complete ZIP file, extended with .n
+the complete ZIP file, extended with .n, where n is the sequence number.

 (1) The first chunk is sent to the collection URL (Col-IRI in SWORD terms), (2) the subsequent chunks are sent to the SWORD "edit" URL (SE-IRI), which can be found in the deposit receipt of the first upload.

-The client indicates that it will be sending more chunks by including the header In-Progress: true
+The client indicates that it will be sending more chunks by including the header In-Progress: true.
+Since the content of each separate chunk is not a valid

-(which is a fancy way of saying the content consists of bytes).
+ZIP file, the Content-Type must be set to application/octet-stream (which is a fancy way of saying the content consists of bytes).

 Step (1)